Breast cancer care in Kansas City

 Looking for a second opinion?
 We can help.

 A second opinion can help you make an informed decision about your medical care.
-Getting a second opinion from an oncology expert at Sarah Cannon Cancer Institute at HCA Midwest Health is easy, convenient, secure and can all be done remotely.
+Getting a second opinion from an oncology expert at Sarah Cannon Cancer Network at HCA Midwest Health is easy, convenient, secure and can all be done remotely.

 A second opinion can help you make an informed decision about your medical care.
-Getting a second opinion from an oncology expert at Sarah Cannon Cancer Institute at HCA Midwest Health is easy, convenient, secure and can all be done remotely.
+Getting a second opinion from an oncology expert at Sarah Cannon Cancer Network at HCA Midwest Health is easy, convenient, secure and can all be done remotely.

-Breast screening and diagnostic services
+Breast screenings and services we offer

 Not every woman with breast cancer will experience signs or symptoms, which is why getting your annual mammogram is so critical.
 Mammograms help us identify cancer early, when it is most treatable.